lowski/screenshooter/README.md

 If you want to access configuration variables at runtime you can use `ScreenshotConfiguration.fromEnv`.
 This is a constant value so it will not slow down your application when e.g. used in if statements.
 To find out if the app is currently running in screenshot mode use `ScreenshotConfiguration.fromEnv.isActive`.

-If you want to log in an example user you can access `ScreenshotConfiguration.fromEnv.username` and `ScreenshotConfiguration.fromEnv.password` which will be filled with the values password to screenshooter.
+If you want to log in an example user you can access `ScreenshotConfiguration.fromEnv.username` and `ScreenshotConfiguration.fromEnv.password` which will be filled with the values passed to screenshooter.
+These values come from the CLI args `--username` and `--password` or as (recommended) fallback from the environment variables `SCREENSHOOTER_USERNAME` and `SCREENSHOOTER_PASSWORD`.

 ### Configuration File